top of page

 • Please send your child to the theatre in a button up shirt or zippered sweatshirt – nothing that will have to be removed by pulling over the wonderful hairstyle you worked so hard on!

 • A zippered garment bag with your child’s name written clearly on front and back will help your little one identify his/her costumes and keep organized in the dressing room.
-Garment bags can be purchased at Metronome Dancewear or on line.
+Garment bags can be purchased at Metronome Dancewear or online.

 • Please make sure that ALL costume pieces and personal items are labeled with your dancer’s name.
 If your costume accidentally came home without a label, we ask that you write your dancer’s name on a small piece of masking tape and secure it to the inside neck of the costume.
 Again, every piece should be labeled as there are multiple pieces.